 Mrutyorma Amrutam Gamaya (Death to Immortality).

 In this journey, the Supreme Energy known as Shiva assists man through the Gurus trained by him.
-Thus, the eternal wisdom flows from the AdiGuru through the seven sages and the succession of Gurus who learnt from them in the Guru-Shishya Parampara.
+Thus, the eternal wisdom flows from the AdiGuru through the seven sages and the succession of Gurus who learned from them in the Guru-Shishya Parampara.
 The Yogic knowledge gave rise to the several scriptures and the subsidiary texts written on them.

 Shiva as Adiguru is also called as Dakshina Murti or the South-facing master.
 The form of Dakshina Murti is very interesting.
 He has a matted hair, crescent moon shining on his head (symbol of mystic knowledge), Ganges flowing from the hair (symbol of perpetual purity), snakes coiled around neck and arms (symbol of the Kundalini energy inherent in all humans), possessing three eyes (the third one is the eye of Gnan or wisdom), carrying a trident(the three Gunas or propensities of man namely Sattva, Rajas and Tamas), Ash smeared all over the body (representing immortality), drum in his hand (ether, sound or the source of creations), and carrying a scripture and Jap Mala in hand (Gnana and Bhakti or the paths of wisdom and devotion).
 Hence the entire representation of Shiva as Dakshina Murti or AdiGuru is highly symbolic depicting the attributes of the eternal teacher of the whole universe (Jagat Guru).